Westover-Strategy/westover-strategy-website/hugo/content/offerings.md

 Where a more in-depth approach is needed, Westover works with clients to expand on the Strategy Map and develop more detailed, well-considered 3 to 5-year Strategic Plans, including specific Strategic Initiatives, metrics and timeframe.
 Advice on communication and execution is also provided.

 **Strategy Execution**<br/>
-Westover provides leadership and resources to clients that may require external support in accomplishing aspects of their Strategic Plan.
+Westover provides leadership and resources to clients that may require external support to accomplish and/or update aspects of their Strategic Plan.

 **Board Performance Enhancement**<br/>
 A hallmark of successful organizations is a board that is a Strategic Asset.
-Westover works with boards to enhance their performance and become and remain a Strategic Asset for the company.
+Westover works with boards to enhance their performance to become and remain a Strategic Asset for the company.